Commercial Lease Application Texas

 - The landlord is responsible for paying all real estate taxes, common area maintenance charges, and insurance fees.

 - The tenant is responsible for paying all utility bills related to their use of the space.

 - Neither tenant will use a real estate agent to make agreements.

 Once the formal lease agreement has been signed, it becomes legally binding immediately.
 Signing the document in front of an authorized notary may help protect each party.
 If the tenant is a new company, the landlord might request a personal guaranty from them.

 If you need help understanding a commercial lease application in Texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.